 Institute of Higher Education Type of Program No. of Students Enrolled No. of Prior Year Graduates

+University of Hawaii Rehabilitation 23 4

+at Manoa, College of Counselor

+Education Education: MS

+Kinesiology and Kinesiology and

+Rehabilitation Rehabilitation

+Services Science

 B. The VR agency's plan for recruitment, preparation, and retention of qualified personnel, which addresses the current and projected needs for qualified personnel; and the coordination and facilitation of efforts between the VR agency and institutions of higher education and professional associations to recruit, prepare, and retain personnel who are qualified, including personnel from minority backgrounds and personnel who are individuals with disabilities.